-- -Construction of a temporary crown with a slightly long margin leaving it in place for 24 hours, or - -Using a plane retraction cord (free of any medicament) which is the most common.
-The retraction cord is a special cord made of cotton which comes either plane (free of medicament), or is pre-impregnated with a medicament (usually a vasoconstrictor).
+-Construction of a temporary crown with a slightly long margin leaving it in place for 24 hours, or plane (free of medicament), or is pre-impregnated with a medicament (usually a vasoconstrictor).
 Using a plane retraction cord is considered as a mechanical means only.